CentaurusInfra/fornax/docs/setup-guide/cluster_setup.md

 -	**kubeadm:** the command to bootstrap the cluster.

--	**kubelet:** the component that runs on all of the machines in your cluster and does things like starting pods and containers.
+-	**kubelet:** the component that runs on all the machines in your cluster and does things like starting pods and containers.

 -	**kubectl:** the command line util to talk to your cluster.